nlg550/MTBFile/README.md

 ### API

 All C++ routines of the MTB library are within the `mtb` namespace.
-Please check the headers for each routine documentation.
+Please check the headers for the full documentation.

 Routines in `mtx.hpp`: